Meikay/remote_jobs/README.md

 # RemoteJobs

-Welcome to your my gem!
-This is a gem that scrapes a remote job website and returns a list of full stack remote jobs and their descriptions.
+Welcome to my gem!
+This project scrapes a remote job website called remoteok.io and returns a list of full stack remote jobs and their descriptions.

 ## Installation